hantsy/jakartaee9-starter-boilerplate/docs/deploy-openliberty.md

 mvn liberty:stop
 ```

-You can also configure  the `installDirectory` property to the location of your local Open Liberty server.
+You can also configure  the `installDirectory` property to use the location of your local Open Liberty server.

 ```xml
  <configuration>